This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Considering how popular Australia is, this visa application is well worth the hassle.

 The only thing that stands between you and the Taj Mahal is a visa (and money for everything else).
-Singaporeans looking to travel to India require a visa although there is an exception.
-Singaporeans of Indian ethnicity can apply to be recognised as an Overseas Citizen of India, a status which provides visa-free travel.
+Singaporeans looking to travel to India require a visa, although there is an exception.
+Singaporeans of Indian ethnicity can apply to be recognised as Overseas Citizens of India, a status which provides visa-free travel.

-Visas-on-arrival are available at major airports in India for US $25 but applying for a visa online saves you the trouble and time.
+Visas-on-arrival is available at major airports in India for US $60, but applying for a visa online saves you trouble and time.